All Episodes

 It is wrong to make any change that would make America more of a nation of government dependency.

-We must restore and I will restore work into welfare.
+We must restore, and I will restore, work into welfare.

-Right on, right on right now, the regime is really upset about this.
+Now, the regime is really upset about this.

-I I don't I don't understand why they're this upset about it.
+I don't understand why they're this upset about it.

-I can understand being ticked off that anybody would dare challenge them because they're their messiahs, but they are really off the deep end over this.
+I can understand them being ticked off that anybody would dare challenge them because they're their messiahs, but they are really off the deep end over this.

 And this is pretty mild.